jmrieger/onesignal-laravel/README.md

 #  OneSignal Push Notifications for Laravel 5

+# WARNING!
+This project is not actively maintained as of 2018/12/12.
+I'd strongly urge you to consider a package that is, like `berkayk/onesignal-laravel`

 ## Introduction

 This project is a wrapper for the OneSignal v1 API.
 It supports all operations currently supported by the API.